NAPLAN test window

 |

-Students are provided with a ‘writing stimulus’ (sometimes called a ‘prompt’ – an idea or topic) and asked to write a response in a particular genre (narrative or persuasive writing)
+Students are given an idea or topic called a writing prompt (or stimulus) and asked to write a response in a particular text type (narrative or persuasive writing).

 |